Chase Rogers

 As a Global Call Forwarding customer, you can create users and roles, and then assign roles to these users who have access to your Global Call Forwarding account.

-1. Once logged in, from the dashboard, click on the user name in the top right corner of the page.
+1. Log in to your control panel.
+From the dashboard, click on the user name in the top right corner of the page.

 2. A dropdown will appear, click on Account Settings.
 Here, you will see two tabs: User Management and Role Management.